Skip to main content

 School-based Program

-JMP partners with 15 high schools in the Albuquerque Public Schools system to offer career-readiness training that includes career exploration, workforce skills, and paid job shadow experiences.
+JMP partners with 15 high schools to offer career-readiness training that includes career exploration, workforce skills, and paid job shadow experiences.
 Students receive .5 hours of elective credit per semester for attending the class and completing coursework, and participating in job shadow and community service opportunities.
 Each participating high school is designated a School-based Coordinator, who is responsible for class instruction and facilitating job shadow and community service placements.

 Schools that offer JMP classes: